Fair item allocation: Allocation of public goods

+Allocation of private goods can be seen as a special case of allocating public goods: given a private-goods problem with n agents and m items, where agent i values item j at vij, construct a public-goods problem with n · m items, where agent i values each item i,j at vij, and the other items at 0.
+Item i,j essentially represents the decision to give item j to agent i.
+This idea can be formalized to show a general reduction from private-goods allocation to public-goods allocation that retains the maximum Nash welfare allocation, as well as a similar reduction that retains the leximin optimal allocation.

+Common solution concepts for public goods allocation are core stability (which implies both Pareto-efficiency and proportionality), maximum Nash welfare, leximin optimality and proportionality up to one item.

 Public decision making

 In this variant, several agents have to accept decisions on several issues.
 A common use-case is a family that has to decide what activity to do each day (here each issue is a day).
 Each agent assigns different utilities to the various options in each issue.
 The classic item allocation setting corresponds to the special case in which each issue corresponds to an item, each decision option corresponds to giving that item to a particular agent, and the agents' utilities are zero for all options in which the item is given to someone else.
 In this case, proportionality means that the utility of each agent is at least 1/n of his "dictatorship utility", i.e., the utility he could get by picking the best option in each issue.
 Proportionality might be unattainable, but PROP1 is attainable by Round-robin item allocation.

+Repeated allocation

+Often, the same items are allocated repeatedly.
+For example, recurring house chores.
+If the number of repetitions is a multiple of the number of agents, then it is possible to find in polynomial time a sequence of allocations that is envy-free and complete, and to find in exponential time a sequence that is proportional and Pareto-optimal.
+But, an envy-free and Pareto-optimal sequence may not exist.
+With two agents, if the number of repetitions is even, it is always possible to find a sequence that is envy-free and Pareto-optimal.